JavaTMP/JavaTMP/JavaTMP-Technical-Project-Manager/readme.md

 ## Overview

-The Java Spring Boot Technical Project Manager is responsible for managing the development, deployment, and maintenance of applications using the Spring Boot framework.
+The Java Spring Boot Technical Project Manager is responsible for managing the development, deployment, and maintenance of applications using the [Spring Boot] (Spring-Boot-framework.md) or [Spring](Spring-framework.md) frameworks.
 This role involves coordinating with cross-functional teams, overseeing project timelines, and ensuring the delivery of high-quality software solutions that meet business requirements.